 Beyond designing within a niche market, students in this program will learn how to fulfill the unique needs of individual customers and clients with particular needs.
 Their skills will be of value in the fields of rehabilitation, medical technology, education, and specialty services where dedicated understanding of a user’s needs in product design are required.
 Students with a passion for service to the community will find this program particularly worthwhile.

-The courses in this program fulfill requirements in both the MS in Human Factors Engineering and the MS in Mechanical Engineering programs.
+There are 4 courses in this program, which fulfill requirements in both the MS in Human Factors Engineering and the MS in Mechanical Engineering programs.
 Students may transfer credits towards a master's degree in one of these programs at Tufts.

 Program of Study

 This Human Factors Engineering course provides students with the opportunity to apply human-centered design techniques to the creation of physical solutions of unique populations of participating clients.
-Students in this course are paired with students in ME 193,
+Students in this course are paired with students in ME-0193AD.

 - ME-0140 Inventive Design